Liko0o0/Minesweeper---Python-Tkinter/README.md

 **HOW TO RUN THE GAME:**
-Install the files
+Install the files and
-Open the "minesweeper" app in the file.
+open the "minesweeper" app in the file.

 **SCREEN OF THE GAME:**